August 27, 2009

 photo by Brian Murphy

-Ladies and gentlemen, it’s time for the six-annual “Why your team won’t win the Super Bowl” column.
-So head to Las Vegas and put money on it – this is why your favorite football franchise won’t get it done one this year.
+Ladies and gentlemen, it’s time for the sixth-annual “Why your team won’t win the Super Bowl” column.
+So head to Las Vegas and put money on it – this is why your favorite football franchise won’t get it done this year.

 Arizona Cardinals – I don’t care if he bagged groceries for Jesus Christ himself, Kurt Warner will not stay healthy for the entire 2009 season.